GetWellClinic/gofetchrover/docs/rover.md

     "root_cert_path": "/volumes/rover/your_root_certificate.pem",
     "client_key_path": "/volumes/rover/your_client_key.pem",
     "incomingMuleFolder": "/volumes/incoming/lifelabs/"
+    "verification_interval": 60,
+    ...
 ```

 `incomingMuleFolder` is the folder location used for LifeLabs when configuring Mule.
 Refer to `LabProperties.properties` for the path used for LifeLabs.
-This folder will have the same name as the key file in 'volumes/keys/' and is generated during Mule installation.
+This folder will have the same name as the key file name in 'volumes/keys/*' and is generated during `./mule setup` installation.

-For example, if the key file name is `lifelabs.key` when mule was installed, the folder path will be `/volumes/incoming/lifelabs/`.
+        For example, if the key file name is `LifelabsRover.key` when mule was installed, the folder path will be `/volumes/incoming/LifelabsRover/`.

-"client_cert_path", "root_cert_path", and "client_key_path" specify the locations of the certificates.
+`client_cert_path`, `root_cert_path`, and `client_key_path` specify the locations of the certificates.
+        If you get an "SSL Error: self-signed certificate found in chain", you can try to substitute with:
+        ```
+        "root_cert_path": false,
+        ```
+        "app_name" and "app_version" must remain default values to work with Rover Excelleris, as these completed conformance testing with Lifelabs.

 ### Running Setup